 Water – Evaporation is not your friend when you’re trying to boil just the right amount of water.
 I usually heat about 2 ½ to 3 cups of water in a saucepan, while the oil is heating, to account for whatever’s lost in water vapor, then I pour the boiling water into a Pyrex measuring cup to make sure I add exactly 2 cups.
 My experience with trying to boil water in the microwave is that it’s hard to tell if it’s really boiling without using a thermometer and, if you’re like me, my one kitchen thermometer is already in the hot oil!

 More Corn Recipe Ideas?

-Jalapeno Bacon Cornbread – Moist and tender cornbread accompanied with perfect amount of heat and smokey bacon flavor!
+- Jalapeno Bacon Cornbread – Moist and tender cornbread accompanied with a perfect amount of heat and smokey bacon flavor!